Decision Fatigue Is Real — And It Might Be Why You’re Feeling Overwhelmed

 It's important to note that there's a difference between a chronically indecisive person and someone experiencing decision fatigue.
 While decision fatigue can impact anyone, if you find yourself habitually feeling indecisive about everything and concerned about making "wrong" or "bad" decisions to a degree that impacts your daily life, this could be better attributed to fear-based avoidance anxieties.
 Ultimately, even the best, fastest and most level-headed decision-maker in the world can end up becoming overwhelmed by decision fatigue without having any other signs of ill mental health.

-In order to counteract this phenomenon, powerful figures like Steve Jobs, and a bunch of former American presidents would choose to wear the same outfit every single day (like Jobs' iconic black turtleneck and blue jeans) to reduce their chances of getting decision fatigue.
+In order to counteract this phenomenon, powerful figures like Steve Jobs and a former American presidents would choose to wear the same outfit every single day (like Jobs' iconic black turtleneck and blue jeans) to reduce their chances of getting decision fatigue.
 If what to wear was one less thing on their list of things to make a call on each day, they would be better equipped to use that energy elsewhere.
-Even one of our favourite internet girlies Flex Mami has said that she wears the same makeup look almost every day so she can write it off as a stress-free process, removing excess deliberation and time-wasting from this part of her daily routine.
+Even one of our favorite internet girlies, Flex Mami, has said that she wears the same makeup look almost every day so she can write it off as a stress-free process, removing excess deliberation and time-wasting from this part of her daily routine.

 @flexmami I read that #stevejobs wore the same outfit every day to avoid #decisionfatigue ♬ original sound - FlexMami: Author, Radio + DJ